 To enhance your Italian listening at this point, you should use audio contents that are suitable to your level.

 That means that you should listen to content that is understandable for you (you understand most of it).
 The best is to use the audio Italian short stories with the incorporated audios (see options here) and or my Podcast in Slow Italian.

 Remember, to challenge your listening and gradually improve, you should not listen and try to understand a movie or even the Italian TV news.
 The rule of thumb is: if you don’t understand most of it, then you are not using the correct audio prompt for you actual level.
 Instead, it would help if you listened to audio sources that are slightly higher than your current level of Italian.
 Like this, you help your brain to absorb the new language naturally and consciously.

-Useful links to improve your Italian listening at an intermediate level
+Useful links to hone your Italian B1 listening skills

 - 7 minutes in Slow Italian

 - Audio Lingua

 - Easy Italian (Youtube Channel)

 This part is called “Analisi delle strutture di comunicazione” and is meant to examine your B1 grammar in contextual exercises.
 This section consists of three activities.
 The first two ones are filling the gap exercises, where you are asked to guess the correct articles, prepositions, or verb conjugations.
 The third prompt is a vocabulary based exercise and is about guessing the right word for each gap.
 To succeed at this stage, you should master the B1 Italian topics that you can check out in this post.